 In order for an accused criminal to be subjected to the elevated penalties of Florida’s three strikes law, they must first be identified as a habitual offender.
 In Florida, a habitual offender is someone who meets the following criteria:

 - They have been convicted of two or more violent felonies

 - Their violent felony convictions must be at least two separate instances

 - They are currently facing charges for a violent felony crime

 - The crime they are currently facing charges for must have occurred within five years of serving time for a previous felony conviction

 - They have not been pardoned for a violent felony crime in the past

 Once the above elements have been proven, the individual will be labeled as a habitual offender and the judge will be obligated to allocate the mandatory minimum sentence.
 Suppose you have been accused of any of the crimes subject to Florida’s three strikes law.
 In that case, you will need qualified legal representation to defend your case as any strike against you will put you another step closer to a life behind bars.

 Fight to Keep a Strike Off Your Record with a Skilled Florida Criminal Defense Attorney

 The penalties that come with violent felony convictions are severe in Florida, so it is imperative that you work with a skilled criminal defense attorney if you have been arrested for any violent felony crime.
-Whether this is your first time facing a criminal charge or your third, you can count on Criminal Defense Attorney Brian Gabriel to do everything in his power to protect your rights.
+Whether this is your first time facing a criminal charge or your third, Criminal Defense Attorney Brian Gabriel will protect your rights.
 Mr. Gabriel can conduct a thorough evaluation of your situation and establish the most effective defense strategy to benefit your case.